OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/15 October 2016.md

 ---

 ## Notable Warnings or Predictions

 - Mismatched pets can open vulnerability to chaos-inducing forces
 - Terrorist **dirty nukes** are possible, with implication of them being false flag operations
 - **World War III** escalation in Syria is not expected
+- Entity attachments in animals may lead to dangerous behavior, especially with strong or instinctive dogs.
+- A similar dog-related incident may happen again to kawika and Awapuhi, possibly more dangerously.

 ---

 ## Contact and Alien Interactions